candango/matomo_analytics_rc/README.md

 ## Features

-* Set your PiWik Server
+* Set your Matomo Server
 * Set whether you want a cookie added to subdomains
 * Enable only for non-logged users
 * Disable on choosen templates

 ## License

-This plugin is released under GNU GPL
+This plugin is released under Apache License 2.0.